Diabetic Foot Screening

 What Is Diabetic Foot Screening?

-Diabetic foot screening is a preventive health assessment aimed at detecting early signs of foot complications related to diabetes.
-This physical examination includes checking for infections, ulcers, circulation problems, and nerve damage, which can lead to serious complications if left untreated.
-Early detection and timely intervention are crucial in preventing severe outcomes like amputations.
+Diabetic foot screening is a preventive health checkup designed to find early signs of foot problems caused by diabetes.
+During this physical exam, healthcare providers look for infections, sores, blood flow issues, and nerve damage, which can become serious if not treated.
+Detecting issues early and providing timely treatment are very important in preventing serious outcomes like the need for amputations.

 In Singapore, around 11.3% of the population is affected by diabetes, and diabetic foot-related complications account for 20% of emergency admissions.
 Individuals with diabetes are 20 times more likely to face amputation than those without diabetes, but regular foot screenings have been shown to reduce this risk.